Christianalamassi/Vet-Tiere/README.md

     - As a user, I can click on the booked appointment link so that I can see my appointment at any time.
     - As a user, I can book an available appointment so that nobody interferes with the appointment.
     - As an admin, I can style the base.HTML page so that I can inherit style to the rest of the HTML pages.
+    - As a user, I can find the appointment bottom in the navbar so that I can access the appointment page without turning back to the main page
     - As a user, I can book, edit, or delete an appointment so that I have flexibility.
     - As a user, I can ignore the deletion so that I have the chance to keep my appointment.
     - As a user I can sign up so that I have an account to be able to book an appointment.